davidbarone/Dbarone.Net.Extensions.Collections/README.md

 # Dbarone.Net.Extensions.Collections
-A library of .NET extension methods for arrays and collections.
+A library of .NET extension methods for working with arrays, hash tables, dictionaries and collections.